This module is divided into two blocks:

 The SBCS Centre for Media, Communication & Design in collaboration with the University of Sunderland is pleased to offer you a Bachelor of Arts (Honours) degree in Mass Communications.
-Be part of our first intake scheduled to start in January 2019.
+Be part of our next intake scheduled to start in October 2021.
 This final year of an undergraduate degree (Top-Up programme) can be earned in eighteen months.

 With this programme, students will gain understanding of new media, cultural theory and popular culture, and acquire new skills in media studies.